Humidity in living spaces

 Falling below the optimal humidity

 Eye, skin and mucous membrane irritations can already occur at a humidity level of less than 40 percent.
 This is clearly too little humidity, which manifests itself in the drying out of the skin with redness and itching.
 Furthermore, the immune defense is weakened, which can lead to more common colds.
-If the value is below 23 percent, the loss of moisture can only be partially compensated for by breathing, which leads to a feeling of discomfort.
+At a value below 23 percent, the loss of moisture can only be partially compensated for by breathing, which leads to a feeling of discomfort.
 Another consequence of too low a humidity level is increased light electric shocks when touching metallic objects, since dry air is electronically charged more quickly.

 In addition to the health consequences, overdrying can lead to structural damage (too little humidity).
 Wood in particular suffers when it falls below the minimum value because it warps.